 IAIM has a number of IARs licensed to sell insurance and annuity investment products to Clients.
-This arrangement presents a conflict of interest and gives the IAR an incentive to recommend insurance products based on the compensation received, rather than the Client's needs.
+This arrangement presents a conflict of interest and gives the IAR an incentive to recommend insurance products based on the compensation received including bonus payments based on cumulative sales, rather than the Client's needs.
 IAIM mitigates the inherent conflict of interest by requiring its IARs to channel certain insurance activity, specifically that which contains "securities" or "investment" components through IAIM for a suitability review and approval.
-IAIM does not require your IAR submit traditional insurance products (such as life, accident and health) to us for a review and approval, in most cases your IAR is paid directly for these product sales and therefore has an incentive to recommend these products to you in an effort to avoid giving a portion of the money they earned from selling this product to IAIM.
+IAIM does not require your IAR to submit traditional insurance products (such as life, accident and health) to us for a review and approval.
+In most cases your IAR is paid directly from the insurance company for these product sales and therefore has an incentive to recommend these products to you in an effort to avoid giving a portion of the money earned from selling this product to IAIM.

 IARs have the option of utilizing a field marketing organization to sell traditional and indexed insurance products.
 IAA receives payment for business placed through these field marketing organizations.
-This arrangement creates an incentive for IAIM encourage IARs to place business through these field marketing organizations.
+This arrangement creates an incentive for IAIM to encourage IARs to place business through these field marketing organizations.
 Compensation may include payments made in connection with IAIM's/IAA's marketing and sales-force education and training efforts, including IAIM's/IAA's sales and education conferences.

 Each IAR is required to disclose if he/she participates in any outside business activities, whether investment related or not.
-In reviewing outside activity requests, IAIM and, if affiliated with IAA, IAA, will determine if there is a conflict of interest and ultimately approve or deny the activity.
+In reviewing outside business activity requests, IAIM and, if affiliated with IAA, IAA, will determine if there is a conflict of interest and ultimately approve or deny the activity.
 If your IAR engages in any outside business activities, these activities may cause your IAR to spend more time on the outside business activity rather than on his/her relationship with you.
-You may research any outside business activities your IAR may have on FINRA's website at https://brokercheck.finra.org/ you can also find additional information on these outside business activities in your IAR's ADV Part 2B document.
+You can research any outside business activities of your IAR on FINRA's website at https://brokercheck.finra.org/.
+You can also find additional information on these outside business activities in your IAR's ADV Part 2B document.
 You IAR will provide this to you upon request.